-And it’s the same as you go through the various levels of concentration.
+The same principle applies as you go through the various levels of concentration.
 You learn different ways that the mind fabricates around its object, how it relates to the sense of the body, to what extent the sense of the body is a creation.
 When things get very, very, very still, both in the body and in the mind, you realize that the movement of the breath energy, the subtle breath energy, through the different parts of the body is what creates your sense of where the body is.
 When that movement grows still, the sense of the boundary of the body begins to dissolve.
 You have the choice of maintaining the perception of that boundary or dropping it.
-And you begin to see how artificial the whole thing is.
+You begin to see how artificial the whole thing is.
 That, too, gives you some important insights.

-So don’t think that concentration practice has to be one thing and discernment practice is something else.
+Don’t think that concentration practice has to be one thing and discernment practice is something else.
 In the process of maintaining your concentration, you’re going to learn a lot about the mind.
 Try to maintain the sense of being centered, having a sense of well-being inside.
-It’s not just a dead end path, as some people seem to say.
+It’s not just a dead-end path, as some people seem to say.
 If you learn how to use it properly, you can learn a lot about the processes of fabrication in the mind.
-And that’s what insight is all about: how the mind fabricates things—its sense of the body, its sense of the mind, how it fabricates speech as you try to carry the concentration into the day.
+That’s what insight is all about: how the mind fabricates things—its sense of the body, its sense of the mind, how it fabricates speech as you try to carry the concentration into the day.
 It may not be full absorption at those times, but at least you have a center that you can try to maintain.

 So you use the pleasure.
 You’re practicing the concentration not for its own sake, but as a tool.
 It gives you a sense of well-being so that you’re less likely to want to run out after cheap pleasures.
-And it gives you a standard of measurement.
+It also gives you a standard of measurement.
 When you’re very, very still, you can see very subtle movements.
-And when you have a set intention that you carry, not only into your meditation, but also into your daily life, you begin to see how that intention is knocked around by other intentions.
-The more you’re able to resist those other intentions, the more you see through them.
-Because that’s the only way you’re going to be able to resist them.
+And when you have a set intention that you carry, not only into your meditation but also into your daily life, you begin to see how that intention is knocked around by other intentions.
+The more you’re able to resist those other intentions, the more you see through them, because that’s the only way you’re going to be able to resist them.
 You can’t do it just through force of will.
 In the beginning, that’s what maintains it: your determination.
-You want this to work.
-But it’s only by seeing into how the mind deceives itself that you’re really going to have any solid concentration, a solid sense of center as you go through the day.
+You want this to work, but it’s only by seeing into how the mind deceives itself that you’re really going to have any solid concentration, a solid sense of center as you go through the day.

 A similar principle applies to sitting with unskillful thoughts that are causing stress or pain in the mind.
 Simply sitting with the thoughts and bearing with them isn’t going to do anything.
 You have to be inquisitive, to figure out: “What is it about this thought that keeps me attracted to it?”
 Sometimes people think that “If I think unskillful thoughts enough, I’ll see the pain, and that’ll get me past them.”
 But that’s often a trick of the mind.
 It wants you to think the unskillful thoughts so it gives you a sense that by sitting here engaging in these unskillful thoughts, you’re engaging in the path.
 You’re not.
 It’s very rare that intentionally pushing yourself in that direction, or allowing that to happen when you have other ways of dealing with it, really impresses upon you the fact that this kind of unskillful thinking is causing suffering.
-Because the mind does have a tendency to discount the suffering because it’s enjoying the unskillful thinking so much.
-That’s something you have to watch out for.
+That’s because the mind does have a tendency to discount the suffering because it’s enjoying the unskillful thinking so much.
+So watch out for that.

-You have to take an inquisitive attitude toward it: “What here is the pleasure in this thinking?
+You have to take an inquisitive attitude toward what it’s doing: “What here is the pleasure in this thinking?
 Why am I attracted to it?
 Why does it capture my imagination?
 What about it makes me feel that it’s worthwhile?”
 If you find you’re beginning to get answers to that, then it’s worth investigating.
 Otherwise, if no answers are coming up, it’s a sign that the unskillful thinking is just going to run circles around you.
-So you’ve got to get the mind still, to figure out some way of extracting yourself from that unskillful thinking, to get back to the breath.
+You’ve got to get the mind still, to figure out some way of extracting yourself from that unskillful thinking, to get back to the breath.

 So, again, pain is not an unmitigated good.
 It’s a tool you have to learn how to use.
-And when you can take this attitude both toward pleasure and pain, you find that it does lift you up above that old continuum of running back-and-forth between indulging in pain, indulging in sensual pleasure, and then turning around and indulging in pain again.
+When you can take this attitude both toward pleasure and pain, you find that it does lift you up above that old continuum of running back and forth between indulging in pain, indulging in sensual pleasure, and then turning around and indulging in pain again.
 You’re learning how to cut the loop by realizing that there are other alternatives.